 Welcome to Kids Get Crafty!
 We have this little craft up our sleeve ever since the 6th December: Saint Nikolaus Day, when the children get nuts, raisins and Satsumas from St Nic during the night.
 Gently open the walnut shells and save the whole ones for crafting!
-Today we made some very easy Walnut Mice, that you can actually RACE!
+We adore Walnut DIYs and today we made some very easy Walnut Mice, that you can actually RACE!

 Von der Stadtmaus und Der Landmaus by Katrin Scharer.
 This is actually a book based on an “old story” and there are number of slightly different versions of it: the city mouse and the country mouse seeing each other lives and see how in different they are.
 I believe that in the orginal the moral of the story is that the country mouse is “good and hard working”, whilst the city mouse is less so.
 Though this and other modern version, focus on the lesson of “lives are different and all lives have something good about it”… so the City Mouse comes and visits the Country Mouse: it is a little scared of the Cows and finds the corn fields hard to walk on, however enjoys the coziness of the burrow, the delicious country food and the spectacular rising sun.
 The Country mouse then visits the city and finds it big and noisy and far too busy.
 However appreciates the misty morning and the companionship of all the mice.
 I love this particular version,as the illustrations are fun and quite modern.
 A lovely book that we enjoy!